-With the return of Women’s football fast approaching, Chelsea Women manager Emma Hayes provides an update on the Blues’ pre-season preparations and emphasises how we must raise our level if we are to build on last year’s achievements.
+With the return of Women’s football fast approaching, Chelsea Women manager Emma Hayes gave an update on the Blues’ pre-season preparations and emphasised how we must raise our level if we are to build on last year’s achievements.

 In just over a fortnight, the Blues begin our 2020/21 campaign at Wembley Stadium as we compete against Manchester City in the first FA Women’s Community Shield since 2008.